 There is something simple, sweet and girlish about a flower head wreath.
-And I’ve always had a hankering to make a wildflower one.
-As a family, we’ve been taking the Love the Moment Challenge and the challenge for the day was to take a few moments to smell flowers.
-My husband had the day off work so we decided to go for a drvie in the country.
-Our car broke down — true — right near a gorgeous patch of wildflowers.
-I know they were probably weeds but they look oh-so-pretty don’t you think?
-While we waited for RACQ to come, we made flower head wreaths.
-I can tell you, we didn’t mind the wait.
+My husband had the day off work this day, so we decided to go for a drvie in the country.
+Our car broke down, right near a gorgeous patch of wildflowers.
+While we waited for roadside assistance to arrive, we made flower head wreaths.
+We didn’t mind the wait.
 Not at all.

 How to Make a Flower Head Wreath

-Wire Craft Circle Ring 20 cm: I purchased mind from Spotlight.
+Wire Craft Circle Ring 20 cm: I purchased mine from Spotlight.

 Fresh or fake flowers